Sharpness-B/Advancer-2.0/README.md

 I'm really happy with how this turned out, and would like to forward a big thanks to Kiran and Jacob for the great effort in Advancer 1.0 - when it was a school project!
 The challenge was to build a 3d space shooter game without a 3d engine library.
 So, in 1.0 we developed a story for the game, designed some spaceships and the ux, but most importantly coded our 3d engine (Jacob had the main responsibility and delivered an absolutely stunning result).

 Now, in Advancer 2.0 users are automatically fingerprinted, logged in, and registered in firestore.
+I've improved upon the 3d engine.

 You can of course lazer your friends (multiplayer), and flex your spaceship that you can upgrade with the game currency that you earn by spending time in the game.
 I have spent a fair amount of time working on the movements of the space ships, so make sure to show of some crazy acrobatics!